practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/COBOL/README.md

 <command-line>: note: this is the location of the previous definition
 ```

-The full microbenchmark program produces these additional warnings in paragraph _MAIN-LOGIC_:
+The complete microbenchmark program produces these additional warnings in paragraph _MAIN-LOGIC_:

 ```
 ...warning: some digits may be truncated [-Wpossible-truncate]